Plane (mathematics): Further generalizations

 In the opposite direction of abstraction, we may apply a compatible field structure to the geometric plane, giving rise to the complex plane and the major area of complex analysis.
-The complex field has only two isomorphisms that leave the real line fixed, the identity and conjugation.
+The complex field has only two automorphisms that leave the real line fixed, the identity and conjugation.

 In the same way as in the real case, the plane may also be viewed as the simplest, one-dimensional (in terms of complex dimension, over the complex numbers) complex manifold, sometimes called the complex line.
 However, this viewpoint contrasts sharply with the case of the plane as a 2-dimensional real manifold.
 The isomorphisms are all conformal bijections of the complex plane, but the only possibilities are maps that correspond to the composition of a multiplication by a complex number and a translation.

 In addition, the Euclidean geometry (which has zero curvature everywhere) is not the only geometry that the plane may have.
 The plane may be given a spherical geometry by using the stereographic projection.
 This can be thought of as placing a sphere tangent to the plane (just like a ball on the floor), removing the top point, and projecting the sphere onto the plane from this point.
 This is one of the projections that may be used in making a flat map of part of the Earth's surface.
 The resulting geometry has constant positive curvature.

 Alternatively, the plane can also be given a metric which gives it constant negative curvature giving the hyperbolic plane.
 The latter possibility finds an application in the theory of special relativity in the simplified case where there are two spatial dimensions and one time dimension.
 (The hyperbolic plane is a timelike hypersurface in three-dimensional Minkowski space.)